 This leaflet is intended for patients attending for a Cardiac CT Angiogram.

 - Avoid caffeine completely for a minimum of 8 hours before your scan.
-Examples include; coffee, tea, energy drinks, fizzy drinks, chocolate and certain cold and flu medications.
+Examples include; coffee, tea, energy drinks, fizzy drinks, chocolate and certain cold & flu medications.
 If in doubt please check the label.

 - Apart from the above you may eat and drink as normal before your scan.